cdfoundation/sig-interoperability/docs/meetings.md

         * Artifact Handling
         * Policy Driven CD
     * CDEvents
-    * Would be interesting to outline or create would be a catalogue of quality gates.
+    * Would be interesting to outline or create a catalogue of quality gates.
         * Gather a list of what quality gates companies and teams are using in the wild.
-            * Mini case studies for different quality gates would be really interesting.
+            * Mini case studies for different quality gates would be interesting.
-            * Survey?
+            * How to gather: Survey?
 Shoutout on channels?
 See action items below.
             * Relates to best practices
             * Also, would be interesting to consider how to evaluate pipelines (not testing the actual pipeline or security concerns, necessarily), but really what should a pipeline contain.
 Again, very much a best practices question.
             * What signals do we use for quality?